Section 01

 TruistClosed Won

 $725,000 expansion ARR.
-Expanded from one product line into the digital banking team.
-Campaign created the initial multi-stakeholder engagement that the AE converted into discovery and ultimately a closed deal.
+Expanded into the digital banking team.
+Campaign created the initial multi-stakeholder engagement that made the AE's first conversation land differently.

 DellOpen Opportunity

 $640,000 in active pipeline.
-Microsite engagement from three contacts outside the known champion triggered an SDR sequence that opened a new buying committee conversation.
+Microsite engagement from three contacts outside the known champion opened a buying committee conversation the AE couldn't crack alone.

 AmazonOpen Opportunity

 $580,000 in active pipeline.
-Warm CS intro combined with targeted LinkedIn and Sendoso sequencing opened two new stakeholder relationships in adjacent teams.
+Warm CS intro plus LinkedIn and Sendoso sequencing opened two new stakeholder relationships.
 Opportunity created in week 9.

 Cisco and Palo Alto Networks: strong engagement, no opportunity in window.
 Both remain active 6sense tier-one accounts.